Lung compliance: Functional significance of abnormally high or low compliance

 Low compliance indicates a stiff lung and means extra work is required to bring in a normal volume of air.
 This occurs as the lungs in this case become fibrotic, lose their distensibility and become stiffer.

 In a highly compliant lung, as in emphysema, the elastic tissue is damaged by enzymes.
 These enzymes are secreted by leukocytes (white blood cells) in response to a variety of inhaled irritants, such as cigarette smoke.
 Patients with emphysema have a very high lung compliance due to the poor elastic recoil.
 They have extreme difficulty exhaling air.
 In this condition extra work is required to get air out of the lungs.
 In addition, patients often have difficulties inhaling air as well.
-This is due to the fact that a highly compliant lung results in many Atelectasis which makes inflation difficult.
+In emphysema, loss of elastic recoil and alveolar interdependence promotes small-airway closure and regional Atelectasis, increasing closing volume and making inflation at low lung volumes more difficult.
 Compliance also increases with increasing age.

 Both peak inspiratory and plateau pressure increase when elastic resistance increases or when pulmonary compliance decreases (e.g. during abdominal insufflation, ascites, intrinsic lung disease, obesity, pulmonary edema, tension pneumothorax).
 On the other hand, only peak inspiratory pressure increases (plateau pressure unchanged) when airway resistance increases (e.g. airway compression, bronchospasm, mucous plug, kinked tube, secretions, foreign body).

 Compliance decreases in the following cases: